ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 That solves this specific issue, but the solution I came up with - synthetic facts - has merit beyond this specific problem.

-I found a couple of options for moving this complexity out of the templates, to somewhere more centralized.
-Ideally, I would have liked to extend the ansible `setup` module, so that it would create these facts for me, but I didn't see a way to do that intuitively.
+Ideally, I would have liked to extend the ansible `setup` module, so that it would create these facts for me, but I didn't see a low-maintenance way to do that.
+Instead, I found a way to create new facts, at runtime, based on the information that `setup` already gathers.

 ## Synthetic Facts

-Instead, we can create these additional facts at runtime.
+Here's how I create additional information on top of the `setup` facts.
 If we only use `set_fact`, this runs very quickly (single-digit seconds), since it's just operating on information we've already gathered from the host.
 I put all of the logic into a role called `synthetic-facts`:
 ```
 # roles/synthetic-facts/tasks/main.yml
 - name: Create a list to hold our private IP addresses.